 Potential complications associated with uncontrolled droplet

 - Congestive heart failure.

 - Type 2 diabetes mellitus.

 Symptoms of an acute attack of gout

-- Severe pain, which occurs in the affected joint.
+- Severe pain occurs in the affected joint.

 - The first attack almost always starts at the first joint (big toe).

-- Red and shiny skin of the affected area which may feel warm to the touch.
+- The red and shiny skin of the affected area may feel warm to the touch.

 - Forms of uric acid in crystals, accumulating in small joints.